-Apprentices carrying out the practical tasks will be observed by an EUIAS approved technical expert.
+Apprentices carrying out the practical tasks will be observed by an EUIAS approved independent industry technical expert accompanied by an employer technical expert.

-The employer technical expert will question the apprentice as they are carrying out the practical task, but the employer technical expert must remain unobstructive whilst the apprentice is carrying out tasks.
-Questions asked should be included in the feedback section of each assessment document and may cover the following areas:
+The independent industry technical expert will question the apprentice as they are carrying out the practical task, but the employer technical expert must remain unobstructive whilst the apprentice is carrying out tasks.
+Questions asked must be included in the feedback section of each assessment document and may cover the following areas: